hanjustin/Backend-Concepts-Study-Notes/README.md

 # WIP. <br>VERY basic study notes of backend concepts.

-* Learning concepts to get better at selecting the right tools for the job.
-There is no silver bullet
+* Learning fundamental concepts & terminologies to get basic understanding of backend engineering to expedite the onboarding process.
+* Not at the level to easily apply the concepts and evaluate the tradeoffs.

 # Table of Contents
 <!-- * Synchronous vs Asynchronous -->